 Another Porsche is up for review, the AUTOart Porsche 911 (997) GT3 RSR 2010 plain body version – their track car.
 If you know me and my collection, I love Porsche and I love presentation cars.
 To date I’ve collected every version AUTOart has released, this car is #8.
 Some have proved a little challenging to find but persistence does pay off.
-I’m not sure if I can pin point the reason behind the addiction with presentation cars.
-Maybe it’s the dream of owning a streetable race car, the over-sized fenders and aggressive styling.
+I’m not sure if I can pinpoint the reason behind the addiction to presentation cars.
+Maybe it’s the dream of owning a street-legal race car, the over-sized fenders and aggressive styling.
 It most likely is a combination of all of the above.
 Let’s move on to the review…

 The Porsche 911 (997) GT3 RSR 2010 comes from AUTOart’s Racing Series.
-The model comes in the basic four-sided window box with internal black plastic frame.
-Exterior styling differs subtly from previous race prepped generations; this is usually in the form or diffusers, air intakes, and wings.
-Some of the key differences from the 2008 version include large grille intake on hood, interior configuration (driver venting), rear wing, and exhaust tips.
-All of which are done extremely well by AUTOart, which add a true level of realism to the overall model.
-Paint is done well, I can’t see imperfections, but that is usually the case with white.
+The model comes in the basic four-sided window box with an internal black plastic frame.
+Exterior styling differs subtly from previous race-prepped generations; this is usually in the form or diffusers, air intakes, and wings.
+Some of the key differences from the 2008 version include a large grille intake on the hood, interior configuration (driver venting), rear wing, and exhaust tips.
+All of which are done extremely well by AUTOart, which adds a true level of realism to the overall model.
+The paint is done well, I can’t see imperfections, but that is usually the case with white.
 The added detail on the rear wing is a nice upgrade too – exposed metal braces and screws securing the wing setup add true realism here.

-The wheels as usually are done well.
+The wheels as usual are done well.
 Very aggressive race slicks here featuring the Michelin logo.
-The rim is executed nicely – I’ve always been huge fan of the Hockenheim mesh style.
-Single centre caps in red on driver’s side, and blue on passenger’s side, are done well, but I do wish the detail was a little better on the bolts that secure the multiple piece wheels.
+The rim is executed nicely – I’ve always been a huge fan of the Hockenheim mesh style.
+Single centre caps in red on the driver’s side, and blue on the passenger’s side, are done well, but I do wish the detail was a little better on the bolts that secure the multiple piece wheels.

-Front storage houses cooling bits, gas filler, fuels lines and various suspension and braking bits – all nicely executed.
+Front storage houses cooling bits, gas filler, fuel lines and various suspension and braking bits – all nicely executed.
 Notice the underside of the hood is painted black, true to the 1:1 and the upgraded hinge work.
-No more dog leg hinges here.
+No more dog-leg hinges here.
 Nice work AUTOart!

 Overall another beautiful addition to my Porsche presentation series (thank you AUTOart), one that I believe should be in any Porsche enthusiast’s collection.
 Prices are around $120 mark, but depending on popularity the prices steadily drop, usually after the initial dust settles.
 Word of caution: if you wait too long, that’s when one runs into trouble as you know some have become very rare and extremely collectible today.
 Enjoy the pics!